-15.8 Narrowing with extra variables in righthand sides of rules nonexec attribute is not taken into account by narrowing: all unconditional rules with the narrowing attribute, regardless of whether or not they include the nonexec attribute, are used by narrowing.
-Extra variables in the righthand side are a common feature of programs using narrowing as the operational evaluation mechanism, as in logic programming or functional-logic programming [80].
-For further details on how to write functional-logic programs in Maude using symbolic reachability, see [63].
+Although rewriting does not allow extra variables in the righthand side of rules9, extra variables in righthand sides pose no problem for narrowing.
+Since rules having extra variables in the righthand side are not allowed in Maude for rewriting purposes, the attribute nonexec (see Section 4.5.3) must be added to such rules if one wants to use them for narrowing.
+The nonexec attribute is not taken into account by narrowing: all unconditional rules with the narrowing attribute, regardless of whether or not they include the nonexec attribute, are used by narrowing.
+Extra variables in the righthand side are a common feature of programs using narrowing as the operational evaluation mechanism, as in logic programming or functional-logic programming [79].
+For further details on how to write functional-logic programs in Maude using symbolic reachability, see [62, 63].
 Let us motivate this feature with an example.
-Consider the following program defining the concatenation of two lists and the function last:
+Consider the following program defining the function append for concatenating two lists and the function last for returning the last element of a list: